 What can I do as a buyer?

 As a buyer, the EU directives will not regulate as much as it does for producers, but they can still be useful to stay on top of.
 As these directives spill down into the individual EU states' legislations, understanding how the current and future packaging trend looks like can help you make the right packaging decision.
-Ensuring that your packaging supplier stays in line with these directives can future-proof your business and establish your place within your respective industry.
+Ensuring that your packaging vendor stays in line with these directives can future-proof your business and establish your place within your respective industry.

 Some key points for you as a buyer to keep in mind about the EU directives: